-- Combustion Air Fan: Each combustion air fan should be checked and oiled every 6 months.
+- 4. Combustion Air Fan: Each combustion air fan should be checked and oiled every 6 months.
 Use non-detergent SAE 20 oil.
 Clean as required when installed in a dust or dirt contaminated location. - 5.
 Water Circulating Pump: Inspect pump every 6 months and oil as necessary.
-Use SAE 30 oil or lubricant specified by pump manufacturer. - Keep appliance area clear and free from combustible materials, gasoline and other flammable vapors and liquids. - 7.
-Check frequently to be sure the flow of combustion and ventilation air to the boiler is not obstructed. - 8.
+Use SAE 30 oil or lubricant specified by pump manufacturer. - 6.
+Keep appliance area clear and free from combustible materials, gasoline and other flammable vapors and liquids.

+- 7. Check frequently to be sure the flow of combustion and ventilation air to the boiler is not obstructed. - 8.
 This unit uses a transformer to supply a low voltage control circuit.
 The voltage on the secondary side should be 24 to 28 VAC when measured with a volt meter.
-A 7 AMP circuit breaker is provided on the secondary side of the transformer.
-A tripped circuit breaker indicates a short in the 24VAC controls that must be corrected.

-- 9. Combustion Air Adjustment: This boiler has multiple fans to supply combustion air to the burners.
-They are factory pre-set and should not need adjustment in most cases.
-Fans are located left, center and right in the top chamber.
-Units with three fans will not have a low air light on the "right" fan until the low air condition on the left and center fans have been corrected.
-Follow the steps below to adjust fan if a continuous Low Air Light condition is observed. - a.
-Check for proper draft in venting system.
+990,000 thru 2,070,000 BTU models have a 7 AMP circuit breaker provided on the secondary side of the transformer.
+A tripped circuit breaker indicates a short in the 24VAC controls that must be corrected. - 9.
+Combustion Air Adjustment: This unit uses a fan assisted combustion process.
+300,000 thru 750,000 BTU models have one combustion air fan, 990,000 thru 2,070,000 BTU models have multiple fans to supply combustion air to the burners.
+They are factory pre-set and should not need ad justment in most cases.
+300,000 thru 750,000 BTU models have the fan located in the right top chamber, 990,000 thru 2,070,000 BTU models have fans located left, center and right in the top chamber.
+Units with three fans will not have a low air light on the "right" fan until the low air condition on the left and center fans have been cor rected.
+Follow the steps below to adjust fan if a continuous Low Air Light condition is observed, - a.
+Check for proper installation and draft in venting system.
 Correct as required. - b.
-Determine which fan is to be adjusted by observing the low air lights.
-Low Air 1 indicates left fan and Low Air 2 indicates right fan on two fan units.
-On three fan units Low Air 2 indicates center fan and Low Air 3 indicates right fan. - c Open the top front jacket panel to access the combustion air fans. - d.
-Slowly turn the air shutter adjustment screw clockwise until the low air light turns off.
-Turn the screw four additional turns after the low air light turns off. - e.
-Replace the top front jacket panel(s). - f.
-Fire the unit, check operation and verify proper draft.
+Single fan units have one low air light.
+On units with multiple fans, determine which fan is to be adjusted by observing the low air lights.
+On two fan units, Low Air 1 indicates left fan and Low Air 2 indicates right fan.
+On three fan units, Low Air 2 indicates center fan and Low Air 3 indicates right fan. - c.
+Open the right top jacket panel to access the fan on single fan units.
+Remove the top front jacket panel(s) to access the combustion air fans on units with multiple fans. - d.
+Fan air shutter adjustment: